camlee/mtg-spreadsheet/ReadMe.md

-# Magic The Gathering Spreadsheet Generator
+# Magic the Gathering Spreadsheet Generator

 This script generates Excel spreadsheets of magic cards with relevant columns such as image, name, color, cost, and playability.